-- To support advocates, as we explore alternatives to policing and justice, implementing structural reforms that address survivors’ needs in real-time.
+- To support advocates, as we explore alternatives to policing and justice while implementing structural reforms that address survivors’ needs in real-time.

-We invite you to be a part of building this community of solidarity as we dismantle our current systems and welcome your support in building alternatives created by and for survivors of power-based violence.
+We invite you to be a part of building this community of solidarity as we dismantle our current systems – rooted in white supremacist cis-hetero-patriarchy.
+We welcome your support in building alternatives created by and for survivors of gender-based violence.
 As current systems are maintained by our communities’ participation in and dependence on the status quo, it will take all of us to make the radical changes ahead.

 Finally, in 1977, anti-rape activists wrote an open letter to the movement.
 Today, we echo their vision and answer their call to action.